Monday, 28 August 2017

 For me It was the plug.
 So I made this simple mod, and have, had no problems since:

-plastic on the far side of the nozzle had a tendency to rise up during the
+Before all this, my 1st mod was to make an extrusion cooler that surrounded the nozzle, as the one supplied only cooled from one side.
+I noticed that the plastic on the far side of the nozzle had a tendency to rise up during the print.

 As I have become better at printing I am now on MK3 nozzle cooler.

-I have tried to keep it as small as I can, as I like to be able to see what's
+I have tried to keep it as small as I can, as I like to be able to see what's going on.

 STL Files:

-the right height for you.
-It depends on what distance your nozzle is from the
+Take Note: This May Not be at the right height for you.
+It depends on what distance your nozzle is from the blower.

 Oh you will need 2 screws as mentioned before to put the 2 pieces together.

-Oh I forgot there was an other one
+Oh I forgot there was an other one before this.

-The screw on the top of the extruder was a little painful on the thumb and
+The screw on the top of the extruder was a little painful on the thumb and fingers.

 so I made a button to go over the top of it.